 Some of the WP Job Manager add-ons send email notifications for various things.
-If you find these emails are not being received by the intended recipients, there are a number of possible reasons.
+If you find these emails are not being received by the intended recipients, there are several possible reasons.

 How emails are sent

 WP Job Manager add-ons use the wp_mail() function to send emails.
 This is a core WordPress function which requests WordPress to send the email.
-Because WordPress is not an email server, it typically asks PHP to send the email for it.
+Because WordPress is not an email server, so it typically asks PHP to send the email.
 PHP then checks for a local email server within the web server and tells that email server to send the email.
-Your email passes these three steps before reaching your web server, and the issue could lie at any of those steps.
+Your email passes these three steps before reaching your web server; the issue could lie at any of those steps.

 Are emails being sent?